artefactual/atom-docs/user-manual/translate/multilingual-design-principles.rst

-* Users with :term:`translator` :term:`access privilege` should be able to contribute translations of content (e.g., archival descriptions) from the source language to their assigned lanaguges using the translation interface available in AtoM.
+* Users with :term:`translator` :term:`access privilege` should be able to contribute translations of content (e.g., archival descriptions) from the source language to their assigned languages using the translation interface available in AtoM.

 * The :term:`administrator` should be able to remove languages that are